smpdl/smpdl/README.md

-working to make sense of intelligence in its many forms currently doing cog sci, math & stats, and comp sci at vassar
+learning about intelligence in its many forms<br>
+currently doing cog sci, math & stats, and comp sci at vassar<br>
-contact: spaudel@vassar.edu
+contact: spaudel@vassar.edu<br>